 “I felt that in working with Ann on my resume and essays I put my best foot forward when applying to schools.
 She helped me reach my maximum potential, and made me feel much calmer and more confident throughout the application process.
 Thanks to her advice and guidance, this fall I’m heading to my top choice school!
 If I had the decision to make all over again, I’d choose to work with Ann every time.”

 You will need to submit a resume with your law school application.
 Many applicants to law school submit a bare-bones resume, or one that is tailored to getting a summer job.
 For your law school application, this won’t help set you apart from the crowd.
 Take advantage of a key piece of the law school application – the resume – rather than overlooking it as an “easy” part of the law school application process.
 This can make all the difference in creating the “Wow” factor in a law school application.

-For traditional applicants and recent college graduates, the resume provides an opportunity to highlight academic, extra-curricular, work-related and personal accomplishments and interests, including language skills and travel.
+For traditional law school applicants who are within a year or two of graduating from college (or who are attending college while applying to law school) the resume provides an opportunity to highlight academic, extra-curricular, work-related and personal accomplishments and interests, including language skills and travel.

 For advice on any aspect of your law school admission goals and applications, contact us for a FREE initial consultation with a Law School Expert consultant.